Skylark Holdings

-Information
+History

-The company began in April 1962, when they opened their first company, Kotobuki Foods Ltd. They went from a private limited company to a joint-stock company in July 1969 and changed their name to Kotobuki Foods Co Ltd. They opened their first restaurant named, "Skylark" in July 1970.
+The company began in April 1962, when they opened their first company, Kotobuki Foods Ltd. They went from a private limited company to a joint-stock company in July 1969 and changed their name to Kotobuki Foods Co Ltd. They opened their first restaurant named "Skylark" in July 1970.
 They changed their name from Kotobouki Foods Co.
-Ltd to Skylard Co.
+Ltd to Skylark Co.
 Ltd in November 1974.